dotnet/AspNetCore.Docs/aspnetcore/razor-pages/index.md

 If you're familiar with ASP.NET apps using controllers and views:

 * The `OnPostAsync` code in the preceding example looks similar to typical controller code.
-* Most of the MVC primitives like [model binding](xref:mvc/models/model-binding), [validation](xref:mvc/models/validation),  and action results are shared.
+* Most of the MVC primitives like [model binding](xref:mvc/models/model-binding), [validation](xref:mvc/models/validation), and action results work the same with Controllers and Razor Pages.

 The previous `OnPostAsync` method: